-Rei Ayanami is a character specifically designed to make the audience think about the nature of humanity.
+Rei Ayanami is a character who makes the audience think about the nature of humanity.
 Since she's a clone, she challenges us to wonder what makes a person a person.
 When she discovers that she is not a unique individual, but just one of a series of clones made by Nerv, she questions her identity and authenticity.
-Other characters confront Rei, Naoko Akagi killed the first Rei out of a jealousy of her that lives on in her daughter, Ritsuko.
-In one of the most tragic scenes in the anime, Ritsuko has a complete nervous breakdown and kills all the "dummy plug system" backup clones of Rei Nerv was hiding underground.
-This is primarily because Rei is a clone of Yui Ikari, Gendo Ikari's dead wife and Shinji's mother, and both Naoko and Ritsuko see her as a rival for Gendo's affections.
+Other characters confront Rei out of irrational fear, hatred, and jealousy.
+Naoko Akagi killed the first Rei out of a jealousy of her that lives on in her daughter, Ritsuko.
+Rei is a clone of Yui Ikari, Gendo's wife, and both Naoko and her daughter ended up falling in love with Gendo, though he only seemed to care for Yui.
+Rei is seen as a stand-in for Yui, which is why Rei becomes the target of both women's jealous rages.
+In one of the most tragic scenes in the anime, Ritsuko has a complete nervous breakdown and kills all the "dummy plug system" backup clones of Rei that Nerv was hiding underground.

-Rei is hated by Asuka, and also over jealousy, but not in a sexual way.
+Rei is also hated by Asuka, and also over jealousy, but not in a sexual or romantic rivalry.
 Asuka really doesn't seem like she's jealous that Rei might be a rival for Shinji to her, but she is jealous that Rei is seen as a better pilot.
 She is calm and rational, and always does what she's told, so she wins praise from Nerv.
 Asuka hates this because she wants that praise and attention for herself.